 What is your current limit of detection (LOD)?

-Our current protocol has a LOD of 3,600 SARS-CoV-2 virus copies / Liter of sewage (3.6 copies/mL).
-We reliably (>99%) detect the virus when there is at least 1 infected person in a population of 6,500 people.
+Our current protocol has a limit of detection of 9,000 SARS-CoV-2 virus copies per liter of wastewater.
+We reliably detect the virus when there is at least 1 infected person in a population of 6,500 people.
 In other words, our methods are sensitive enough to detect even 1 infected person in a community of 6,500 people or smaller.

 How should I calculate the change since my last sample or plot my own data?

-If you are interested in plotting the data yourself or doing additional analyses on these results, we highly recommend using the normalized concentration.
-We’ve found that normalizing the data to a virus universally found in stool is the best way to control for dilution and variability in sampling.
-To interpret trends in your community, we recommend looking at consistent trends across multiple samples, rather than sample-to-sample changes.
+If you are interested in plotting the data yourself or conducting additional analyses, we highly recommend using the effective concentration measurement.
+We have found that normalizing the data to a virus universally found in stool is the best way to control for dilution, variability in sampling, and changes in lab protocol.
+To interpret patterns in your community, we recommend looking at consistent trends across multiple samples, rather than sample-to-sample changes.